wandb/weave/docs/docs/tutorial-rag.md

     most_relevant_doc_index = np.argmax(similarities)
     return articles[most_relevant_doc_index]

+# We create a Model subclass with some details about our app, along with a predict function that produces a response
+# highlight-next-line
 class RAGModel(Model):
     system_message: str
     model_name: str = "gpt-3.5-turbo-1106"

+# highlight-next-line
     @weave.op()
+# highlight-next-line
     def predict(self, question: str) -> dict: # note: `question` will be used later to select data from our evaluation rows from openai import OpenAI
         context = get_most_relevant_document(question)